 This series genre is Heroic Fantasy.
-As advanced in a previous post this saga tells the story of Kvothe, a retired legendary hero who will narrate his life adventure to Chronicler (a scribe).
+As advanced in the post books like Kingkiller Chronicle this saga tells the story of Kvothe, a retired legendary hero who will narrate his life adventure to Chronicler (a scribe).
 The book is structured so it’s the same Kvothe who tells his own story, while there are certain interludes where the interaction between Kvothe and Chronicler is described.
 Kvothe tells with delightful detail how his life was from his childhood to present.

 The story is set in the fantastic world of Temerant.
 While the story is crude and compelling, the characters are powerfully built, and the action is truly convincing.
 I love the pace and flow in each chapter, the story is so engaging you really wish Kvothe to succeed!
 The author made a great work, the writing is a subtle combination of power and beauty.